 Venice Carnival was also outlawed under the fascist Italian government during the 1930s.
 It eventually came back though, in 1979.

-The Italian government wanted to promote the history and culture of Venice.
+While Rome usually gets all the attention of tourists, the Italian government wanted to better promote the history and culture of Venice.
 Now the festival gets about 3 million visitors each year!

 4. Venice Carnival On A Budget